leafo/lapis/docs/actions.md

 If the third argument, `query_params`, is supplied, it will be converted into query parameters and appended to the end of the generated URL.
-If the route doesn't take any params an `nil`, or empty object, must be passed as the second argument.
+If the route doesn't take  any parameters in the URL then `nil`, or empty object, must be passed as the second argument:

 ```lua
 -- returns: /data/123/height?sort=asc